jmcalalang/lab/README.md

 ## Configuration vs Infrastructure

 My belief is these code-managed resources should be split.
-This aligns nicely with day 0-1, and day 2 operations concepts.
+This aligns nicely with day 0-1, and day 2+ operation concepts.
 As the two resources are used, they are loosely coupled, you may have an infrastructure with different configurations or vice versa.
 Each product will have a breakdown of the tool used Terraform/Ansible, and then within that folder what the tool is managing configuration or infrastructure.

 Terraform state is setup as remote, with app.terraform.io (Terraform Cloud).